eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 * `content-type`: contains the MQTT 5 "content type" value

-The [header mapping](connectivity-header-mapping.html) applies to the supported MQTT 5 specific headers as well as to the user defined properties, e. g.:
+The [header mapping](connectivity-header-mapping.html) applies to the supported MQTT 5 specific headers as well as to the user defined properties, e.g.:
 ```json
 {
   "headerMapping": {